Introduction to OpenResty

 - Connection Pooling: Use

-to reuse connections.
+set_keepaliveto reuse connections.

 Connecting to Redis

-library to interact with Redis.
+Use the lua-resty-redis library to interact with Redis.

 Installation: